ajaykarwal/ajaykarwal-v6/_posts/2017-04-04-deploying-jekyll-using-travis-ci.md

 bundle exec jekyll build --config _config.yml
 ```

-The build script is essentially the same as the command you run in Terminal while building your site locally with the addition of definid the `_config.yml` file as the site's configuration file.
+The build script is essentially the same as the command you run in Terminal while building your site locally with the addition of defining the `_config.yml` file as the site's configuration file.

 #### deploy.sh